TheOdinProject/curriculum/ruby_programming/git/lesson_using_git_in_the_real_world.md

 Sometimes (okay, maybe a lot of times) when you're working with Git, something goes terribly wrong.
 Don't panic!
 Git is designed to help you recover from your misfortune.
 These resources will help you get back on track towards version control nirvana:

 * [Oh sh!t git](http://ohshitgit.com/) is a quick reference to get you out of common Git problems.
-* This article on [How to undo (almost) anything with Git](https://github.blog/2015-06-08-how-to-undo-almost-anything-with-git/) will walk you through some of many options Git provides for undoing various mistakes.
+* This article on [How to undo (almost) anything with Git](https://github.blog/2015-06-08-how-to-undo-almost-anything-with-git/) will walk you through some of many options Git provides for undoing various
 * If the problem you're facing is more advanced, you can click through [this more in-depth guide](https://sethrobertson.github.io/GitFixUm/fixup.html) to find the answer to your specific question.

 ### Knowledge Check